Blog

 Preserving Heritage While Introducing Modern Comforts

-A successful period home restoration enhances original features while making the home more practical and comfortable.
+A successful period home restoration enhances original features while improving comfort, efficiency and everyday practicality.

 Flooring: Restoring vs. Replacing